-1. Installing Internet TRiLOGI

-- .
-You should install Java Run Time Environment (JRE) Version 1.3.1 on your PC before installing the TRiLOGI Client/Server bundle.
-First, double-click on the file "j2re1_3_1-win.exe" to install Java .
-Please follow all instructions provided by the Install Shield program and install it in the given default path: "C:\Program Files\JavaSoft\JRE\1.3.1".
-TRiLOGI needs to install some library files to the JRE default directory later, so it is advisable that you use the default path to avoid problems.
-If you have installed JRE to other directory please refer to the Readme.txt file in the "Java Lib" folder of the TRiLOGI installation directory for details on how to manually install the the Java library files to the JRE directory. - b.
-You may be asked to restart the computer after installing JRE.
-Follow the instructions so that JRE will be registered in the Windows Registry after restart. - c.
-After you have installed JRE 1.3.1, opens up the CD-ROM's "x86-Windows" folder and double-click on the "SetupTL5.exe" to extract all TRiLOGI files into Drive C:.
-Note that TRiLOGI should be installed in the same harddrive as the JRE otherwise some of the JRE class files may not work properly. - d.
-All TRiLOGI Version 5 files will be installed in the following directory: "C:\TRiLOGI\TL5".
+- 1. In the root directory on the Internet TRiLOGI 5.x CD-ROM, you should find a folder "x86-Windows" which is where all the setup files for PCs running MS Windows are located. - 2.
+You should install Java Run Time Environment (JRE) Version 1.3.1 on your PC BEFORE installing the TRiLOGI Client/Server bundle.
+First, double-click on the file "j2re1_3_1-win.exe" to install Java.
+Please follow all instructions provided by the Install Shield program and install it in the given default path: "C:\Program Files\JavaSoft\JRE\1.3.1". - 3.
+After you have installed JRE 1.3.1, double-click on the "SetupTL5.exe" to install Internet TRiLOGI. - 4.
+All TRiLOGI Version 5.x files will be installed in the following default directory: "C:\TRiLOGI\TL5".
 You normally would not need to go directly to this directory to run TRiLOGI.
-This is because during installation of TRiLOGI, a program Group folder "Internet TRiLOGI 5.0" will be created in the Start Menu to provide short cuts to the TLServer program, the TRiLOGI application and the TL5Applet starter.
+This is because during installation of TRiLOGI, a program Group folder "Internet TRiLOGI 5.x" will be created to in the

+Start Menu to provide short cuts to the TLServer program, the TRiLOGI application and the TL50Applet starter, as illustrated in the following picture.